ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 Kernel name truncation
 +++++++++++++++++++++++

-Kernel name truncation is a feature that allows you to limit the length of kernel names in the output files.
+The kernel name truncation feature allows you to limit the kernel name length in the output files.
 This is useful when dealing with long kernel names that can make the output files difficult to read.

-To enable kernel name truncation, use the ``--truncate-kernels`` option.
+To enable kernel name truncation, use the ``--truncate-kernels`` option:

 .. code-block:: shell

     rocprofv3 --truncate-kernels --kernel-trace -- <application_path>

-The above command generates a ``kernel_trace.csv`` file with truncated kernel names.
+The preceding command generates the following ``kernel_trace.csv`` file with truncated kernel names:

 .. csv-table:: Kernel trace truncated
    :file: /data/kernel_trace_truncated.csv
    :widths: 10,10,10,10,10,10,10,10,10,20,20,10,10,10,10,10,10,10,10
    :header-rows: 1

 Kernel filtering
 +++++++++++++++++

-Kernel filtering allows you to include or exclude the kernels for profiling by specifying a filter using a regex string.
+Kernel filtering helps to include or exclude the kernels for profiling by specifying a filter using a regex string.
 You can also specify an iteration range for profiling the included kernels.
 If the iteration range is not provided, then all iterations of the included kernels are profiled.

 Here is an input file with kernel filters: